 The available nutritional counseling services can also play a role in treating TMD pain by ensuring your body has the right nutrients to prevent inflammation that contributes to jaw and facial pain.

-To schedule a diagnostic evaluation for symptoms of a temporomandibular disorder, call South County Sleep Solutions today.
+To schedule a diagnostic evaluation for symptoms of a temporomandibular disorder, call the office nearest you today.